This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 - Use your hands to push yourself up!

-Start Skiing Groomed Trails
+Start Skiing on Groomed Trails

-Keep Your Expectations For Skiing Kids LOW!
+Keep your Expectations for Skiing with Kids LOW!

 When we start our kids on any kind of skis, we keep our expectations for what they can do REALLY LOW.
 If you’ve got a toddler, maybe it’s just that they can just stand up and ski a little while you’re holding them, this is perfect.
 For older kids, maybe you want them to be able to ski a short 0.5 mile loop.
 Whatever they can do when they’re learning to cross country ski, praise them for it.
 Remember, you’re not training an Olympian (at least not yet), you’re just trying to get your kids to love the sport.

-Play Games While Skiing With Kids
+Play Games while Skiing with Kids

-Games keep the fun alive and help kids feel like cross country skiing is fun, instead of the pressure to learn something new.
+Games keep the fun alive and help kids feel like cross country skiing is so much fun, instead of the pressure to learn something new.
 Here are some of the best ski games with kids that will help your kids improve their cross country ski skills: